Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ## How to Evaluate Your Stack Before It Breaks Further

-If you are not sure whether your integrations are helping or hurting, ask five direct questions:
+If you are not sure whether your integrations are helping or hurting, I would ask five direct questions:

-1. **Can we explain available inventory by SKU without checking three systems?**
+1. **Can we see available inventory by SKU without checking three systems?**

 2. **Do orders from every major channel enter fulfillment reliably and predictably?**